ern0/256byte-flagquiz/README.md

 and replaces subroutine calls with inline code, where possible.
-This mechanism was necessary to keep the original source in clean code style.
+This mechanism was necessary to keep the original source in clean code style without exceeding the 256-byte limit.

 ### Preparing for AI analysis

-The AI uses the clean code version of the program, with the changes that the comments are deleted, the data is included, and also the [prompt](ai/prompt-base.txt) is [added](ai/prompt-full.txt).
+The AI uses the clean code version of the program, with the only changes that the comments are deleted, the data is included, and also the [prompt](ai/prompt-base.txt) is [added](ai/prompt-full.txt).